MandySpaan/Empanadas/README.md

 }
 ```

+I started with declaring a new let <i>CombinedPrices</i> an empty array.
-As long as there were 2 items (empanadas) left in the original array <i>arrayEmpanadas</i>, I would take the first item (lowest price) and last item (highest price) and divide them through 2 to get to a new price saved in var <i>newPrice</i>.
+Then, while there are 2 items (empanadas) left in the original array <i>arrayEmpanadas</i>, I would take the first item (lowest price) and last item (highest price) and divide them through 2 to get to a new price saved in var <i>newPrice</i>.
 Then <i>newPrice</i> would get pushed twice into the new array <i>combinedPrices</i>.
 And the first and last item of the old array <i>arrayEmpanadas</i> would get deleted using shift and pop.

 After this I added an if statement, in case of the total number of items (empanadas) being uneven: